platonic-realm/project-zero/Chapter 0/Chapter-0.md

 docker pull prealm/project-zero:x86-x86
 ```
 ### The fun way:
-All we need to build the image is a Dockerfile.
-The Dockerfile contains set instructions.
+All we need to build the image is a [Dockerfile](https://docs.docker.com/engine/reference/builder/).
 Our **Dockerfile** consists of three simple commands that are explained below:
 1. To use **i386/alpine:3.16.2** as the base (The next steps will add up to what has already provided in this image)
 ```
 FROM i386/alpine:3.16.2